fastbootmobile/encore-providerlib/README.md

       well as the provider identifier.
 When sending data to the main app, you MUST use these classes.
     - The ``providers`` package, which contains the constants and the audio socket classes if you wish to handle the audio data purely in Java.
-    - There is a separate ``omnimusic.Plugin`` class which contains generated code for the socket's protobuf protocol.
+    - There is a separate ``Encore.Plugin`` class which contains generated code for the socket's protobuf protocol.
 You should not need to deal with this class directly, besides the fields used in ``ISocketCallbacks``.
 - The JNI folder contains the native implementation of the audio socket communication protocol.